facebook/docusaurus/docs/api-site-config.md

 `projectName` - Project name.
 This must match your GitHub repo project name (case sensitive).

+`noIndex` - Boolean.
+If true, Docusaurus will politely ask crawlers and search engines to avoid indexing your site.
+This is done with a header tag and so only applies to docs and pages.
+Will not attempt to hide static resources.
+This is a best effort request.
+Malicious crawlers can and will still index your site.

 `headerLinks` - Links that will be used in the header navigation bar.
 The `label` field of each object will be the link text and will also be translated for each language.

 Example Usage: